 NOTE: Disabled Access Works.
 Contrary to popular belief there is no separate pot of money for these works.
 Funding for this work has to come from either DFC or LCVAP, and governors have to contribute 10%.

 • The approval of the Board of Education is required for all projects over £5,000.
-Form attached Click here to download the application for consent to any alterations or repairs to Church of England Aided Schools
+Click here to download the application form to gain consent for any alterations or repairs to Church of England Aided Schools

 The funding and the paperwork that goes with it can be complex.
 Please do not hesitate to contact me if you need help.
 My direct line is 01636 817247 or by email Samantha.email@example.com I am temporarily acting as Buildings Officer until our vacancy is filled and I can deal with most queries over the phone, but if necessary, I can visit the school to discuss issues with head teachers and governors.

 • EFA approval is no longer required for DFC projects.

 • Projects that contain an element of LVCAP funding must be approved by the ESFA before starting work.

 • Help with choice of consultants.